Career Pathway (also called a Career Academy) is a great way for seniors to explore an area of

 who plan to do a Senior Project (Extended Application) need to fill out

-a 1-page application form and give it to the appropriate Career Academy
+a 1-page application form and give it to the appropriate Career Pathway teacher by Nov.
+1 of their senior year.
+The teachers (sometimes called deans) are listed on

 the application.
-After students turn in their application to their Dean,
+After students turn in their application to their teacher,

-they then meet with their Dean to receive information and guidance
+they then meet with that person to receive information and guidance

 about completing their project and agree upon timelines.
 To complete a